MikeSmithLabTeam/particletracker/docs/source/rstfiles/installation.rst

 On Windows type Anaconda at the windows search and then select "Anaconda Prompt" On Linux and Mac open a terminal.

-- Create a conda environment by typing "conda create --name particle"
+- Create a conda environment by typing "conda create -n particle"
 - Type "conda activate particle"
 - conda install git
 - conda install pyqt